learn-co-curriculum/ruby-methods-readme/README.md

   puts "abcdefghijklmnopqrstuvwxyz"
 end
 ```
-* The above code defines a method, `say_alphabet` tells Ruby to print the alphabet.
-This code "teaches" Ruby how to print the alphabet but they don't tell Ruby to actually do it.
-If we want Ruby to actually execute this code a print to the screen, we have to call on the method below it.
+* The above code defines a method, `say_alphabet`.
+This method essentially "teaches" Ruby how to print the alphabet but, on its own, it doesn't tell Ruby to actually do it.
+If we want Ruby to actually execute this code a print "abcd.." to the screen, we have to call on the method below.
 We do this simply by writing the name of the method, in this case `print_alphabet`, anywhere below the `end` keyword.
+See the example below:

 ```ruby
 def print_alphabet